Why Windcall Might Be Right For You

 The Residency programs are held at a variety of locations and sites vary from year to year.
-Sites have been in Washington State, Upstate New York, New Mexico, Montana, Vermont, and California.
+Sites have been in New Mexico, Washington State, Upstate New York, Montana, Vermont, North Carolina, and California.

 If you are selected, we will send you more information about the specific sites.
 Not every site works for everyone and we will work with you to match you to the best site according to your available dates and the best location for you.